mmariani123/MethylMasteR/README.md

   ov.pvalue                 = 0.05, #pvalue threshold for overlaps identified\
   ov.keep.extra.columns     = TRUE, #Keep extra metadata columns when finding overlaps\
   simplify.reduce           = weightedmean, #Equation to use during reduction\
-  create.dir                = TRUE, #create directory if does not exist?\
-  compare.list.files        = FALSE, #Set to true to list files below, otherwise\
-                              The "compare" routine will search the input.dir\
-                              recursively for output to compare\
-  compare.files.in          = compare.files.in, #vector list of individual files for the compare routine\
-  compare.names             = compare.names, #Specify name of each comparison result\
-  compare.olaps.size        = 1 #Overlap of one or more base pairs\
-                              #considered as an overlap in the "compare" routine\
 )